All Episodes

 They need to either walk away or stand up.

-They, you know, they've got to.
+They, you know, they've got to same with Muslims.

 These are his words, not mine, put on X by him before the little sneaky bastard got caught.

-Today at Majid at Taqwa, I had the pleasure of meeting with Imam Siraj Waja, one of the nation's foremost Muslim leaders.
+I had the pleasure of meeting with Imam Siraj Wajah, one of the nation's foremost Muslim leaders.

-Mandami wrote on X of the Friday encounter.
+Mondami wrote on X of the Friday encounter.

-After I mean, long long before any uh uh uh long before America was even anybody's mind, they were taking black slaves and killing them and they're doing it in Nigeria right now.
+You would think about after, I mean, long, long, long before any, long before America was even anybody's mind, they were taking black slaves and killing them.

 People know there's a lot of war in Africa, right?